Lake Garda Itinerary: How to Spend 1,2,3 Days in Lake Garda

 12. Arco Castle

-If you thought that Malcesine castle or Sirmione castle is the most breathtaking castle in Lake Garda, you got to think twice because Lake Garda has the 11th-century Arco Castle.
+If you think that the Malcesine castle or Sirmione castle is the most breathtaking castle in Lake Garda, then think again because Lake Garda has an 11th-century castle that will leave you in awe.

-Arco Castle has two parts, the historic area, and the garden.
-There is also a boardwalk made of tempered glass you can visit to see more exciting views of the towns below.
+The castle has two parts, the historic area, and the garden, and a boardwalk made of tempered glass where you can visit to see more exciting views of the towns below.

 Practical Information for Arco Castle: